camunda/camunda-docs/docs/apis-tools/operate-api/authentication.md

 description: "Authentication requirements for accessing the Operate REST API."
 ---

 All Operate REST API requests require authentication.
+In this guide, learn how to authenticate for SaaS and Self-Managed clusters, or take a quick look at our [example authentication request](#example) for SaaS.

 ## Authentication for SaaS